 In this paper we suggested a zero adjusted Dirichlet regression (ZADR) model for modelling compositional data with covariates when zero values are present.
 The importance of this simple approach is important, since no modification of the data is necessary, such as zero value replacement (or imputation).
 This means that no extra variance is introduced and most importantly the observed data are not at all changed or distorted to the slightest.

-The extension of this Dirichlet regression was to link the precision parameter ($\phi$) with the same covariates linked with the Dirichlet parameters, thus leading to the so called mixed model.
+The extension of this Dirichlet regression involved linking the precision parameter ($\phi$) to the same covariates, thus leading to the so called ZADR model as opposed to the simple ZADR model.

-We also suggested diagnostics to assess the effect of the zero values on the assumed model.
-The assumption that the conditional distribution of the vectors with zero values is the same as that of the zero free vectors needs not always be true.
-But since we are dealing with parametric models this assumption is sometimes violated, nevertheless the model is kept and used for inference.
-There is a question however of whether this assumption checking is a good way and if yes, how good it is.

-The suggested quadratic form diagnostic, $T$ (\ref{test1b}), is not capable of detecting every violation of the Dirichlet assumption.
-It is however intended to be used as a diagnostic test.
-The distance based diagnostics on the other hand, seem more capable of detecting small deviations as they are based on each compositional vector with zero elements.
-Simulation studies need to be performed in order to see the abilities of this diagnostic under difficult scenarios.
+Examples with real data illustrated the applicability of the two models and the interpretation of their coefficients.
+For the first two examples, the Aitchison model performed slightly better than the simple ZADR model.
+For the next two examples though, the simple ZADR did either slightly or much better.
+A comparison with other methods showed that the results were similar to the simple ZADR model.
+As for the simulation study where the distribution of the generated data was distorted by the inclusion of random zero values, the simple ZADR model performed better the majority of the time.

 The question though remains, should we treat zeros as rounded and try to impute their missing value or should we treat them naturally?
-We believe the second option is preferable and one reason for this is the compositional nature of the data.
-Changing the value of one components results in change in all the other components.
-This approach was not a difficult one which seems to work adequately.
+We believe the latter option is preferable and one reason for this relates to the compositional nature of the data since changing the value of one component results in changes in all the other components.
+Our proposed approach is not a difficult one and seems to work adequately.

-Examples with real data illustrated the applicability of the two models and the interpretation of their coefficients.
-A comparison with two other methods showed that the results are similar.
-The advantage of these models is that they require no zero value imputation and thus the data do not change at all.